The 6 Major Steps in Mortgage Loan Processing

-The mortgage process may seem far from simple.
-There’s a lot that happens between your initial consultation to your loan being funded.
-But we’ll walk you through it—and with full transparency.
+The mortgage loan process may seem far from simple.
+There’s a lot that happens between the first time you meet with a mortgage consultant to your loan being funded.
+But we’ll walk you through it with full transparency.

-During loan processing, we’ll explain the details of every step, including a breakdown of all associated costs and fees.
+We’ll explain every step of home loan processing, including a breakdown of all associated costs and fees.
 You’ll know exactly what you need to submit and when, and exactly where your loan is throughout processing.

 Here are the six major milestones you'll reach during loan processing and what’s happening at each stage of the process.